 The Chief Justice is the Head of the Judiciary, as well as the Head of the Constitutional Court.
-The Superior Court Act (Act 10 of 2013) defines "Head of Court" in context, as the following:
+The Superior Courts Act (Act 10 of 2013) defines "Head of Court" in context, as the following:

-- i.
-For the Constitutional Court, it is the Chief Justice. - ii.
-For the SCA, it is the President of that Court. - iii.
-For any Division of the High Court, it is the Judge President of that Division; and for any court of a status similar to the High Court, it is the most senior Judge of such court.
+- For the Constitutional Court, means the Chief Justice; - ii.
+For the Supreme Court of Appeal, means the President of that Court; - iii.
+For any Division of the High Court, means the Judge President of that Division; and any court of a status similar to the High Court, the most senior Judge of such court.